fsestini/infinitary-iit-encoding/README.md

 This code formalizes the second half of my PhD thesis (link coming soon), which contains the theoretical background, detailed explanation, and pen-and-paper counterpart to the proofs presented here.
+While the Agda code is mostly complete w.r.t. the proofs on paper, there are still a few portions that need to be added or reworked.

 ### Metatheory and target theory